Bokobok21/Bokobok21/README.md

 I’ve always been the kind of person who picks up new hobbies — and gets good at them fast.

-Some things I’ve done over the years include drawing (especially manga style), competing with Rubik’s cubes, math competitions, karate, calisthenics and a bit of photography
+Some things I’ve done over the years include drawing (especially manga style), competing with Rubik’s cubes, math competitions, karate, calisthenics and a bit of photography.